brilla-ai/brilla-ai/speech-to-text/README.md

 - Baseline results of at least 5 state-of-the-art models using the transcript from the Data Curation team and audios from the Data Preprocessing team
 - Trained model, code, and evaluation results

+## Using the STT Starter notebook
+The notebook simulates how to perform speech transcription using distil-whisper.
+The notebook demonstrates two methods of transcribing, one suitable for short-length audios and the other for long-length audios.
+The audio files referred to in the notebook can be found in the "Starter notebook audios" folder.
+Ensure you have downloaded the audios and loaded them into your notebook to run.

 ## Using the STT_Inference_API_Server notebook
 Follow the description below: